Krrithen/Olympics-Analysis/README.md

 - The most popular Olympic event based on player participation.
 - The sport with the highest number of female Gold Medalists.

-By leveraging data science techniques, this analysis provides valuable insights into Olympic trends and achievements.

 ## Files

 - `summer.ipynb`: Contains the complete analysis.